noseka1/noseka1.github.io/source/_posts/2015-07-19-browsing-docker-source-using-eclipse.markdown

 {% img center /images/posts/eclipse_go1.png %}

-Instead of using default location, let Eclipse create the project in your Go workspace.
-After your Go project has been created go to `Window -> Preferences` and find the tab with the Go configuration.
+Instead of using the default location, let Eclipse create the project in your Go workspace.
+After your Go project has been created, go to `Window -> Preferences` and find the tab with the Go configuration.
 You want to set the location of your Go language installation to the standard `/usr/local/go` directory.
 Make sure you set the `GOOS` and `GOARCH` fields, too.
 You'll also have to add the path to the Docker's `vendor` directory into the `GOPATH` field.

 {% img center /images/posts/eclipse_go2.png %}

-## Code navigation and autocompletion
+## Code navigation and auto-completion

-In this final section, we're going to make navigation and autocompletion in Eclipse work.
+In this final section, we're going to make navigation and auto-completion in Eclipse work.
 The `Open Definition` navigation in Eclipse (keyboard shorcut F3) requires the Go `oracle` tool to be installed.
-Whenever you open the definition of the entity under the cursor Eclipse will call the `oracle` tool in order to obtain the information about the navigation target.
+Whenever you open the definition of the entity under the cursor, Eclipse will call the `oracle` tool in order to obtain the information about the navigation target.

 The `oracle` tool is part of a bigger Go toolset located [here](https://github.com/golang/tools "Golang tools").
 You can easily install the `oracle` tool using the `go` command.
 Type this in your console: